English

 Data Center Network Rate Upgrade Evolution

-The Rise of 800G/400G Transceivers Driven by AI Data Center
+The Rise of 800G/400G Transceivers Driven by HPC Data Center

 Reasons Behind the Growing Demand for 800G/400G Transceivers